antennaio/omnigraffle-wireframing-kit/README.md

 -------------------------------------

 Open Omnigraffle files from the "static/omnigraffle/" folder to edit the wireframes.
-When ready go to "File > Export...", select "HTML image map" format and confirm with "Save".
+When ready go to "File > Export...".
+Select "HTML image map" format.
+Select "Entire Document" in the "Export Area" menu.
+Confirm with "Save".